 3. What type of education should be provided by the SIA Cybersecurity Advisory Board to raise the preparedness level of security manufacturers and integrators against cyberattacks?

 SIA has a robust curriculum of education that is offered to our members, and the Cybersecurity Advisory Board will play a large part in evolving that portfolio to meet the new cyberthreats that we increasingly face today as the threat itself transforms and grows.
 While we as a group haven’t yet fully mapped out the courseware that should be developed, there are experienced practitioners on the Board who are eager to make their own knowledge and hands-on experience, a benefit of what we offer, useful in educating security practitioners in member manufacturing companies, assisting integrators and bringing up to speed the senior leadership of those organizations for awareness of the threat.

 4. What is the most effective resource for SIA members to access and leverage when developing cybersecurity strategies?

-The Cybersecurity Advisory Boards hopes that we can fulfill many of the basic needs of our member companies.
-The reality is that while all of us in the industry are security practitioners at some level, many have more practical experience, training and skills in this arena.
+The Cybersecurity Advisory Board hopes that we can fulfill many of the basic needs of our member companies.
+The reality is that while all of us in the industry are security practitioners at some level, many have more practical experience, training, and skills in this arena.
 Member companies need to understand the risks and challenges of cybersecurity threats, and to recruit and train people according to develop in house skills and awareness.
 Security professionals and consultants can help, and organizations like the Board will continue to provide best practices recommendations and education in this area to support them.